 Who we are

 Contemplatio has been founded in the Anglican Church tradition and includes people from different Christian churches and denominations (as well as those who may not be a member of any church but value silence) who meet weekly for a contemplative prayer gathering.
 We started in November 2019 and transitioned to meeting on Zoom in March 2020 due to Covid.
-However, of the fourth Sunday of the month we meet at St Columba's Anglican Church in Scarborough for a Eucharist.
+However, on the last Sunday of the month we meet at St Columba's Anglican Church in Scarborough for a Eucharist at 5pm.

 The gathering usually includes a bible reading, a reflection on the reading, 15 minutes of silent meditation, prayers and music.
-Holy Communion (Eucharist) is celebrated on the last Sunday of the month.
 Music is currently either pre-recorded or sung unaccompanied.

 Those who come along are typically members of their own churches and who feel the need for more silence in community.
 However, it is not necessary to be a member of a church to participate.
 We warmly welcome spiritual seekers and/or people who just feel the need for some more quiet in their week.